MPH, Harvard University

-My research focuses on improving the health of children, their mothers, and their families -- in this country and in the developing world -- using the tools of public health.
-The specific areas of my research include, immunization against vaccine-preventable diseases, childhood injury and injury prevention, the causes and strategies to reduce infant mortality, and interventions to strengthen human development during the early portion of the lifespan.
-Increasingly, I have become interested in the early determinants of adult disease.
+I am now retired and no longer carrying out an active research program.
+My research focused on improving the health of children, their mothers, and their families -- in this country and in the developing world -- using the tools of public health.
+The specific areas of my research included, immunization against vaccine-preventable diseases, childhood injury and injury prevention, the causes and strategies to reduce infant mortality, and interventions to strengthen human development during the early portion of the lifespan.
+I have been interested in the early determinants of adult disease.

-My research examines the span of these children's health conditions, including etiological factors, prevention strategies, the systems of health care that address these problems, and the social and political/policy contexts for health and well-being.
-In doing this work, I combine the tools of epidemiology, health services research, policy analysis, and management.
+My research examined the span of these children's health conditions, including etiological factors, prevention strategies, the systems of health care that address these problems, and the social and political/policy contexts for health and well-being.
+In doing this work, I combined the tools of epidemiology, health services research, policy analysis, and management.

 Honors and Awards